 - a.
 Allow for a wide range of indoor and outdoor recreational uses to serve the Telluride Region, such as a recreation center, tennis courts, volleyball courts, aquatics center, and performing arts amphitheater. - b.
 Allow for a free standing multipurpose facility that accommodates indoor recreation, such as tennis courts, volleyball courts, and climbing wall that also allows for exposition space for conferencing, performing arts events, conference activities, wedding events, and similar activities.
-Such facility may be built prior to or concurrent with the recreation center. - c.
-Ensure Parcel J Recreation Center/ Multipurpose Facility is conveyed to the town by TSG as set forth in the Public Benefits Table to allow for the development of a recreation center and/or multipurpose facility. - d.
+Such facility may be built prior to or concurrent with the recreation center.

+- d.
 Ensure public access and any required easements are provided from the main pedestrian routes in Mountain Village Center to Parcel J Recreation Center/Multipurpose Facility. - e.
 Ensure that any required consents or modifications arising under the easements and covenants established in the deed recorded at Reception Number 279648 (Peaks Easement) that burdens Parcel J Recreation Center/Multipurpose have been secured to enable the development of a multipurpose facility, a recreation center, or other uses as provided for in the Comprehensive Plan.
 The Peaks Easement was granted for the benefit of certain parties inclusive of Telluride Resort and Spa L.L.C.
-(TRS) or its successor, assigns or designees. - i.
-In the event that TRS is participating in the ownership, operation or development of
+(TRS) or its successor, assigns or designees. - In the event that TRS is participating in the ownership, operation or development of the Plan to contain qualitative objectives and avoiding language that implies enforceability the Subarea Plans frequently go beyond appropriate in the Comprehensive Plan.